armeen-irfan/Python_Olympics_Dataset_Analysis/README.md

 Cleaned and transformed the data using Pandas.

-Performed exploratory data analysis using Pandas.
+Performed exploratory data analysis using Numpy and Pandas.

 Created various charts, plots and graphs using Matplotlib and Seaborn.